Autocar India

 Porsche Cayenne Coupe Electric front-third

 Porsche has globally unveiled the Cayenne Coupe Electric at the 2026 Beijing Auto Show.
 The German brand’s latest EV sits atop the VW Group’s 800-volt Premium Platform Electric (PPE) architecture – the Cayenne Electric also uses this platform.
-While the new Porsche Cayenne Coupe Electric is already on sale in the US and UK, an India launch is expected in late 2026 or early 2027.
+While the Cayenne Electric is already on sale in India, its Coupe stablemate is also expected to reach our shores.
 Depending on the market, the Cayenne Coupe Electric will be sold in Cayenne Coupe, Cayenne S Coupe and Cayenne Turbo Coupe variants.

 1. Gets a 113kWh battery pack with up to 669km WLTP range